lucylow/Starfish/README.md

 Data Marketplaces connect data providers and consumers.
 The asset to be consumed is data.

 * **Data Providers**
-    * provide the network with data and associated serices in exchange for tokens/ data commons
+    * Provide the network with data and associated serices in exchange for tokens/ data commons
     * As a provider you can unlock your data and earn revenue
-    * providers prime the network and provide data
+    * Providers prime the network and provide data
-    * data reside in situ - exposed to Ocean network protocol via APIs
+    * Data reside in situ - exposed to Ocean network protocol via APIs
     * Providers navigate to marketplace portal, select option to provide access to data, registers for network, provides info about data owner
-   * transactional information on-chain via keeper-nodes
+   * Transactional information on-chain via keeper-nodes
-    * assets exposed in a controlled manner to consumer base
+    * Assets exposed in a controlled manner to consumer base
     * Asset providers control who/what access their assets and how/where assets are being used
     * can make data avaliable in exhcange for tokens using the marketplace